Video clip

 What to do in the moment:

-The first step is to reduce stress.
-Exercise, meditation and activity are all excellent ways of doing this.
+Reducing stress is the first solution.
+Exercise, meditation and other activities are excellent ways of doing this.
 For example, I can go out for a while, get some fresh air and go for a walk.

 Other anti-snacking tips :

-• Eat a balanced diet to cover your body’s needs and ensure a healthy microbiota.
-This reduces sweet cravings and hunger signals.
+- Eat a balanced diet to cover your body’s needs and maintain a healthy microbiota.
+In this way, sweet cravings and hunger signals are reduced.

 Dietician Marie Marchand helps us better understand our habits and find simple, affordable tools to change them: taking the time to eat and enjoy what we eat.